 Hospitals grapple with supply problems.
 In many instances, it’s an issue of having too much.
 Wary of running out of essential items, hospital staff tend to err on the side of excess.
 This results in overstocked inventory and expiring items that negatively impact profitability.

 More and more hospitals and health systems are relying on predictive analytics to address the problem.
 They leverage big data, which refers to extremely large or complex data sets that can’t be adequately handled by traditional data-processing but can be processed computationally to reveal associations, trends, and patterns.
-The right inventory management software lets you forecast demand, so you can have supply levels that are just right.
+The right inventory management software for hospitals lets you forecast demand, so you can have supply levels that are just right.

 Powerful data analytics provides specific recommendations on which items to be owned or consigned and which ones to reduce or eliminate.
 This can then result in cost-saving opportunities amounting to millions of dollars.